-Personal to-do’s are reserved for me: dates with friends, doctor visits, and personal appointments like getting my haircut or going for a monthly massage.
+So, personal to-do’s are reserved for me: dates with friends, doctor visits, and personal appointments like getting my haircut or going for a monthly massage.
 I also write down ways I’d like to rejuvenate, relax and unwind, like reading, rocking on the porch, or taking a leisurely walk.

 The Home category is where I bring decorating ideas and organizing projects to life.
 It’s also where I hold myself accountable for less glamorous household maintenance like changing out light bulbs, refilling any of the cleaners I make myself, or taking inventory of household products.